wadehammes/base-ink/README.md

 }
 ```

-and then also create a bucket in your S3 <b>with an img folder</b>, and provide that bucket name like so:
+and then also create a bucket in your S3 <b>with a src/ directory, and inside that an img/ directory</b>, and provide that bucket name like so:

 ```
 //- Put Images into an S3 Bucket